andywar65/djeocad/README.md

-# django-geocad 1.1.0
+# django-geocad 1.2.0
 Django app that imports CAD drawings in Leaflet maps
 ## Overview
 Show CAD drawings with no geo location in interactive web maps.
-Change / add layers to drawings, change / add elements to layers.
+Change / add layers to drawings, change / add elements to layers, download changed DXF files.
 ## Requirements
 This app is tested on Django 4.1 and Python 3.10.0.
 It relies on [django-leaflet](https://django-leaflet.readthedocs.io/en/latest/index.html/) as map engine, [django-geojson](https://django-geojson.readthedocs.io/en/latest/) for storing geodata, [django-filebrowser](https://django-filebrowser.readthedocs.io/en/latest/) for managing pictures, [ezdxf](https://ezdxf.mozman.at/) for for handling DXF files, [django-colorfield](https://github.com/fabiocaccamo/django-colorfield) for admin color fields and [django-htmx](https://django-htmx.readthedocs.io/en/latest/) for interactions.
 I use [Bootstrap 5](https://getbootstrap.com/) for styling.
 I develop this app inside my personal [starter project](https://github.com/andywar65/project_repo/tree/architettura) that provides all the libraries you need, along with an authentication engine.
 If you want to embed `django-geocad` into your project you will need to make some tweaks.
 ## Installation